mylinh130425/KTLT_K23416_Group2/project/doc/GitWorkflow.md

 1. Take a lot of time, not suitable for quick development teams who roll out main new features in a day
 2. Multiple redundant branches => take time to clean up the branches once in a while
 3. Hard to implement automatic merge and delete branches locally as compared to Gitflow
+4. Minor changes like documentation, assets mays still require a separate PR
+5. Members have to frequently update their local main branch and update their wip feature branches

 <hr/>